unpackdev/sourcify-go/README.md

 ### Calling Raw API Endpoints

 Sourcify provides various API endpoints as `Method` objects.
 You can call these endpoints using the `CallMethod` function on the client and do your own method parsers if you wish to.

+However, if there are methods that we do not provide yet, you can do something like this to extend package.

 ```go
 customMethod := sourcify.Method{...}